glebobos/cv-portfolio/README.md

 # Build the resume (generates HTML and PDF)
 nix build

+# Run the build directly
+nix run

 # Alternatively, enter a development shell with all dependencies
 nix develop
 ```

+#### Troubleshooting Nix

+If you encounter errors with Nix build related to missing commits or 404 errors:

+1. Try updating the nixpkgs reference in flake.nix to a more recent version
+2. Run `nix flake update` to update the flake.lock file with the latest dependencies
+3. Clean the Nix store with `nix store gc` if you're experiencing cache issues

 ### Manual Build